KorfLab/datacore/project_splicing/README.md

 Splicing
 ========

+The build procedure needs a slight re-write with the criteria below.
+There should also be a file that reports how many pass and fail at each point.

 ## APC Build ##

 + Short genes < 1200 bp for the chromosomal region (<1000 bp transcript)
++ Contain at least 1 intron in transcript
++ No non-canonical features
+	+ Splice sites
+	+ Intron lengths
+	+ Exon lengths
+	+ Other issues
 + Highly expressed region: RNASeq_splice > 100,000
-+ Contain at least 1 intron in transcript
++ Have a single annotated isoform (no argument about which one is canonical)
-+ Protein-coding and no weird issues
++ Have no non-coding genes embedded inside
-+ No really short introns or exon
-+ Not too many isoforms (1M max)

 + These criteria are the defaults in `apc_build`

 Requires doing a C.elegans gene build